 Born and raised in Grand Forks, I take pride in knowing a lot about the community and sharing that knowledge with others.
 But as the old adage says, one never stops learning, and there are always hidden gems, even for this local.

-7 Hidden Gems in Greater Grand Forks
+Hidden Gem in Grand Forks #1: Labyrinths

 When most people hear labyrinth, they’re likely to envision the 1980’s film starring Davie Bowie, a coming-of-age story.
 However, labyrinths are bigger than Bowie, they have been used for thousands of years as a tool for physical and emotional healing and can be walked alone or as part of a group.
 For those interested in embarking on their own journey of contemplation and spiritual transformation, Grand Forks is home to three labyrinths.